 The Company is a party to certain intellectual property claims and also periodically receives notices asserting that its products infringe on another party's patents and other intellectual property rights.
 These claims and assertions, whether against the Company directly or against its customers, could require the Company to pay damages, royalties, stop offering the relevant products and/or cease other activities.
 The Company may also be called upon to indemnify certain customers for costs related to products sold to such customers.
 The outcome of these claims and notices is uncertain and a reasonable estimate of the loss from unfavorable outcomes in certain of these matters either cannot be determined or is estimated at the minimum amount of a range of estimates.
-The actual loss could be material and may vary significantly from the Company's estimates.
+The actual loss, through settlement or trial, could be material and may vary significantly from the Company's estimates.
+From time to time, the Company may also be involved as a plaintiff involving intellectual property claims.
 Gain contingencies, if any, are recognized when they are realized.

-As of December 31, 2021, the Company had a liability of \$24.6 million recorded in accrued and other liabilities and noncurrent liabilities on the Consolidated Balance Sheets related to certain intellectual property assertions that have been settled or are in the process of settlement.
-For the year ended December 31, 2021, the Company recorded charges to cost of sales in the Consolidated Statements of Operations of \$48.6 million related to these intellectual property assertions.
-These charges are reflected in the results of the Home, Broadband and VCN segments.
-The Company paid \$56.1 million during the year ended December 31, 2021 to settle intellectual property assertions.
+As of December 31, 2022 and 2021, the Company had liabilities of \$37.1 million and \$24.6 million, respectively, recorded in accrued and other liabilities and noncurrent liabilities on the Consolidated Balance Sheets related to certain intellectual property assertions that have been settled or are in the process of settlement.
+For the years ended December 31, 2022, 2021 and 2020, the Company recorded charges to cost of sales in the Consolidated Statements of Operations of \$31.0 million, \$48.6 million and \$7.8 million, respectively, related to these intellectual property assertions.
+The current year charges are reflected in the results of the Home, NICS and CCS segments.
+The Company paid \$21.0 million, \$56.1 million and \$109.0 million during the years ended December 31, 2022, 2021 and 2020, respectively, to settle intellectual property assertions.

 During the year ended December 31, 2021, the Company received \$17.1 million in the settlement of a warranty indemnification matter that was assumed in the acquisition of ARRIS in 2019.
-The recovery was recorded as a reduction of cost of sales in the Consolidated Statements of Operations and is reflected in the results of the Broadband segment.
+The recovery was recorded as a reduction of cost of sales in the Consolidated Statements of Operations and is reflected in the results of the ANS segment.